 Concept Innovative food rescue programs that collect unused food from grocery stores, restaurants and hotels and distribute to those in need.
 City Stakeholders Individuals, community organizations, local businesses, food producers, local government Decarbonization Benefits Divert organic waste from landfill.
-Reduce methane gas emissions.
-Reduce value chain emissions associated with food production.
+Deduce weather a conservation of the conserv Reduce methane gas emissions.Reduce value chain emissions associated with food production.
 Other Community Co-Benefits Improve community access to health and affordable food.
 Address poverty and disadvantage in the community.
 Provide small business opportunities that deliver economic and health benefits.
 Feasibility Start-ups and not-for-profit organizations around the world are already leveraging digital and artificial intelligence tools to gather detailed data on food waste, for example from hotels and restaurants, and identify patterns in wastage that allows food that would normally go to waste to be redistributed to those in need.
+33